 An important exhibition of work by Paul Cezanne in 1907 was a huge influence on both Pablo Picasso and Georges Braque.
 Analytical Cubism was a direct development from Cezanne’s approach to painting.
 Picasso took this approach forward and Braque gave up his Fauvist style of painting to work with Picasso on the development of Cubism.

 Characteristics of Cubism – Synthetic Cubism (1912 – 1920)

 Synthetic Cubism is a later development of the Cubist Movement, and the first painting representative of this style is thought to be Pablo Picasso’s ‘Still Life With Chair Caning’ of 1912.
 The main characteristics of Synthetic Cubism were the use of mixed media and collage and the creation of a flatter space than with analytical cubism.
-Other characteristics were a greater use of colour and greater interest in decorative effects.
+Other characteristics were greater use of color and greater interest in decorative effects.

 In the development of Synthetic Cubism, Picasso was the first person to use collage and text in a fine art painting.
 Cubist paintings included cuttings from newspapers, sheet music, pieces of cloth and painted text.
 Synthetic Cubism tended to push objects together rather than pick them apart for analysis.
 Many of the devices used were intended to flatten the picture plane and create an image with less depth than the earlier Analytical Cubist paintings.

 Picasso and Cubism

 No artistic movement this century has acquired greater prestige than Cubism.
 The latter is generally thought of as twentieth-century art par excellence.
 And yet, most of us have been bored at Cubist exhibitions.
 We are told that Cubism is Picasso’s great contribution to art, but we stare at those murky brown pictures, the one virtually identical to the other, with a sense of gloomy disappointment.
 But is it necessary we who are wrong?
 Let us look first at what the critics say about the pictures.